gillyv8/GBSanaly/Data/BIOL710_Dataset_Card.md

 ## Datset Summary

-This dataset contains frequencies of single nucleotide variant (SNV) and single codon variant (SCV) data for selected core genes (rpoB, gyrB, recA) across multiple environmental samples.
+This dataset contains frequencies and single codon variant (SCV) data for selected core genes (rpoB, gyrB, and recA) across multiple environmental samples.
 Each variant record includes positional information, associated gene annotations, allele or codon frequencies, and contextual data such as sampling site, month, and temperature.
 This dataset provides a resource for exploring microbial population structure, genetic diversity, and evolutionary pressures across spatial and temporal gradients.

 ## Data Format